What is Glaucoma?

 •Quercetin – A Bioflavinoid found in foods such as red onions has been shown to be potent in preventing the damage of fat tissue in the eyes from UV light.
 It also inhibits histamine release and relaxes the smooth muscles of blood vessels.

 •Bilberry.
 Studies have shown that Bilberry may improve oxygen delivery to the eye and act as an antioxidant and may have a protective effect on the eye and prevent further damage from the glaucoma.

 •Ginkgo Biloba – Ginkgo’s primary clinical application has been in the treatment of vascular insufficiency.
 Many studies have demonstrated improvement in circulation in patients with arterial insufficiency.
 In addition to improving retinal circulation, Ginkgo also has a protective affect against free radicals.

-Dr. Andronico takes great satisfaction uncovering the underlying causes of his patients’ medical health decline, helping them improve their lives through an integrative approach that focuses on the bio-chemically unique aspects of each patient and then individually tailoring treatment to restore balance. he believes that health is a blend of body, mind and spirit.
-He takes an integrative approach to health and wellness and treats anti-aging the same way.
-His conclusion: Aging is normal– but premature aging, what many of us undergo between our 40’s and 60’s, is not.
-The research also concludes that most aspects of premature aging can be reversed using non-invasive procedures and teatments.
+Health is a blend of body, mind and spirit.
+Aging is normal– but premature aging, what many of us undergo between our 40’s and 60’s, is not.
+The research also concludes that most aspects of premature aging can be reversed using non-invasive procedures and treatments.
 Anti-aging is not just about looking good; it’s about physical and psychological wellness.
 For more information or to schedule an appointment, please call our office at (407) 355 9246